On this Page

 Recycling in and around Silchester

 There are lots of local recycling opportunies.
 Many people in the village have mentioned that, while they support the idea of recycling, they find it difficult to work out what is supposed to be recycled and where.
-Scroll down for a full list.
+Download our A-Z of recycling A – Z local recycling (Apr 2022) or scroll down for a full list.

 Library of Things

 We would like to set up a Library of occasionally used things (e.g. tools for the occasional DIYer, breadmakers, novelty cake tins) that would be available for Silchester residents to borrow rather than buy.
 If this would be of interest, or if you would like to help set this up, please let Sustainable Silchester know.